Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Discussion

-\update{The potential for removing low concentrations of atmospheric pollutants, as a mitigation strategy for climate change and public-health crises, has yet to be fully explored.
-Surface-based removal technologies have been proposed as a potentially scalable approach, with examples including sorbents for CO$_2$ capture~\cite{mcqueen2021review}, catalysts to reduce VOCs and NO$_\text{x}$~\cite{shah2019review}, and HEPA filters for PM removal~\cite{liu2020progress}.
-Recent field deployments show photocatalytic systems achieving NO$_\text{x}$ removal of up to 66\% at street level and 82\% on coated wall surfaces, while in enclosed spaces, O$_3$ reductions of up to 23\% have been observed~\cite{Russell2021Review}.
-Further, Ma et al.~\cite{ma2025} discusses the potential of photocatalytic systems to deliver atmospheric pollutant reductions outside the laboratory in cities, for species including NO$_\text{x}$, VOCs and O$_3$.
-Building on this evidence, we quantify global removal potential from pollutant fluxes, including high-GWP gases such as CH$_4$, thereby linking air-quality benefits with climate-relevant mitigation.
-To achieve this, we developed a framework that leverages pre-existing airflows and surfaces across cities, HVAC systems and transportation, while recognising that other environments, such as cooling towers or clothing, could also potentially contribute to pollutant removal. }
+\updateii{Recent field deployments show photocatalytic systems achieving NO$_\text{x}$ removal of up to 66\% at street level and 82\% on wall surfaces under ambient conditions.
+In tunnel environments, reductions of up to 23\% have been reported under a light intensity of approximately 20 W/m$^{2}$, air velocities of approximately 0.4 m/s and relative humidity of 40 to 70\%~\cite{Russell2021Review}.} \updateii{These values represent near-surface removal efficiencies and are used here to define an upper-limit removal potential within a transport-based framework.
+However, Russell et al.~\cite{Russell2021Review}, conclude that outdoor deployments of TiO$_2$ coatings often yield ambient concentration reductions of around 2\% in the intermediate vicinity of treated surfaces.
+In addition, formation of secondary species has been observed in some studies, such that air-quality impacts depend on surface reactivity and atmospheric chemistry.} \update{Ma et al.~\cite{ma2025} discusses the potential of photocatalytic systems to deliver atmospheric pollutant reductions outside the laboratory in cities, for species including NO$_\text{x}$, VOCs and O$_3$.} \updateii{We apply our methodology to O$_3$ in Section S6 and discuss another relevant real-world example of catalytic pollutant removal.} Building on this evidence, we quantify global removal potential from pollutant fluxes, including high-GWP gases such as CH$_4$, thereby linking air-quality benefits with climate-relevant mitigation.